How the Predator UAV Works

 Advertisement

-The flexibility and ease of transport designed into the system allows personnel to rapidly deploy an entire four-aircraft Predator system anywhere in the world.
-Currently, the 11th and 15th Reconnaissance Squadrons, Indian Springs Air Force Auxiliary Field, oversee all Predator operations.
+The flexibility and ease of transport designed into the system allowed personnel to rapidly deploy an entire four-aircraft Predator system anywhere in the world.

 Advertisement